Home How-to How to Use Apple Watch’s Training Load feature in watchOS 11

-With watchOS 11, Apple introduced the new Training Load feature in the Workout app to help athletes and fitness enthusiasts keep tabs on their workout intensity.
-In simple terms, the Training Load feature offers better insight into how the intensity and duration of your workout session impact your body.
+With watchOS 11, Apple introduced the new Training Load feature in the Workout app to help athletes and fitness enthusiasts monitor their workout intensity.
+In simple terms, the Training Load feature offers better insight into how the intensity and duration of a workout session impact the body.

-Read on to learn what Training Load is, how Apple calculates it, and how to use it on your Apple Watch.
+Read on to learn what Apple’s Training Load feature is and how to use it on your Apple Watch.

 What is the Training Load feature in watchOS 11?